The roots of Dr. Schär: From brave pioneers in a niche market to a global specialist in inclusive nutrition

 Recipe for success: The new Dr. Schär

 Merano businessman, Ulrich Ladurner, had the idea for a food brand that was health-oriented, natural, wholefood and produced in an environmentally sustainable manner.
-Anna Untertrifaler -Kössler gave Ladurner permission in 1979 to use the name Dr. Schär.
+Anna Untertrifaller-Kössler gave Ladurner permission in 1979 to use the name Dr. Schär.

-The initial idea of specializing in gluten-free products with the Dr. Schär brand came to Ladurner in 1980 during an interview with a local television station.
-Dr. Schär’s product range already contained some naturally gluten-free products, yet Ladurner was the first to realize the potential of a completely gluten-free product range specifically geared to individuals with gluten intolerances.
+The initial idea of specialising in gluten-free products with the Dr. Schär brand came to Ladurner in 1980 during an interview with a local TV station.
+Ladurner realised the potential of a completely gluten-free product range specifically geared to individuals with gluten intolerances.

-In 2021, Dr. Schär launched the world's first packaging made of recycled plastic for its gluten-free bread.
-For its 100th anniversary in 2022, the company is introducing a comprehensive sustainability strategy and celebrating a biodiversity festival with the field 100: our mission to create one of the most biodiverse fields ever cultivated, with which Dr. Schär commits to promoting and preserving biodiversity, now and in the future.
+In 2021, Dr. Schär launched the world’s first packaging made of recycled plastic for its gluten-free bread and introduced a comprehensive sustainability strategy.
+For its 100th anniversary in 2022, the company celebrates biodiversity with 'Field 100': our mission to create one of the most biodiverse fields ever cultivated, with which Dr. Schär commits to promoting and preserving biodiversity, now and in the future.

 Driven by innovation and a pioneering spirit, this South Tyrolean family business has evolved over the past 100 years into a global player with 18 locations in eleven countries and around 1,500 employees.